openownership/data-standard/docs/examples/index.rst

 `Example JSON <https://github.com/openownership/data-standard/tree/0.4.0/examples/fermcat.json>`__

 *11th September 2019*
-Fermcat is registered with the beneficial ownership register.
-There are 2 owners who each own 50% of the company.
+Fermcat is registered as having 2 owners who each own 50% of the company.

 *11th September 2020*
 The yearly confirmation process is completed.
 There have been no changes in ownership.